BhavanA20030509/Jarvis-AI/README.md

 Unlike other assistants, this **JARVIS** is truly an ai written with ALICE files which uses Lisp as background.

-Any issues on downloading and using this assistant, feel free to raise an [issue](https://github.com/JoelShine/JARVIS-AI-ASSISTANT/issues) so I can look into the problem code.
-Please follow the below installation process to get it done nicely for your needs.

 ## About JARVIS